emilsjolander/hippo/README.md

 Lanuage specification for hippo-lang
 ====================================
-Hippo is a cool new functional language with type inferense
+Hippo is a toy project i'm working on.

 Keywords
 --------